 With an intuitive interface, easy export and sharing, Apple iMovie provides a useful outlet for burgeoning video producers.
 Anyone can start to create content without much investment up-front.
 The software is free for Mac, iPhone and iPad users.

 - Rendering previews is unintuitive

 Filmora also offers the ability to add custom text to your production.
 Or, you can customize one of the included text templates.
 Other features include audio repair tools, dozens of transitions and support for screen capture and green screen production.
-All of this — along with editing and export support for resolutions up to 4K — makes Filmora is a great choice for editors who want more flexibility for a reasonable price.
+All of this — along with editing and export support for resolutions up to 4K — makes Filmora a great choice for editors who want more flexibility for a reasonable price.

-- Industry-leading color grading tools
+- Industry-leading AI-powered tools

 Avid Media Composer